1597028/rlp_farmerdrone/README.md

  ### Scene Background <a name="HSI"></a>
 In this stage of the project, the RGB values obtained by the camera are transformed into the HSI (Hue, Saturation, and Intensity) color space.
 The HSI color space is chosen for its similarity to human vision and ease of parameterization.
 By converting the RGB values to HSI, we can perform further analysis and processing on the scene.

-Once the point cloud is represented in the HSI color space, we define a threshold to filter and retain only the points of interest.
+We define a threshold to filter and retain only the points of interest.
 This thresholding process allows us to focus on specific objects or features in the scene.
 In the context of the Farmer Drone project, this step helps us identify and analyze relevant information related to the ground and the environment.

 By leveraging the HSI color space and applying appropriate thresholds, we can extract valuable insights about the ground status, such as soil quality, vegetation health, and potential areas of concern.
 This information assists farmers in making informed decisions regarding irrigation, fertilization, and pest control, ultimately optimizing their farming practices and improving crop yield.

 The utilization of the HSI color space and thresholding techniques contributes to the overall effectiveness of the Farmer Drone project by providing valuable data and analysis that can enhance farm management and decision-making processes.

   ### Apply HSV Filter <a name="P"></a>
-In this stage, we apply an HSV (Hue, Saturation, Value) filter to the 3D point cloud data.
+In this stage, we apply an HSV (Hue, Saturation, Value) filter.
 The objective is to reduce the total number of points and focus on a specific range of colors that we are interested in.
 By defining a bounding box, we can limit the points to those that fall within this range.

 The purpose of applying the HSV filter is to remove background points that may be detected by the camera, allowing us to isolate and keep only the points of interest.
 By doing so, we can optimize the execution time and improve the efficiency of the processing algorithm.